TomasHansson/Lotto-Calculator/README.md

 A two part project - Lotto and Calculator.

-• Lotto: Simulates the run of some lotto numbers are shows the result as numbers of runs with either 5, 6 or 7 matches as compared to the numbers
+• Lotto: Simulates the run of some lotto numbers and shows the result as numbers of runs with either 5, 6 or 7 matches as compared to the numbers

 • Calculator: A fairly simple calculator that allows the user to make